castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 - Notepad : Optional, To create the .ojt,.mdf,.fst Files.
 - EditPad Lite : Optional, Alternative to Notepad for people who don't/are unable to have the JPN Language pack installed.

-If You do not have japanese language pack enabled you will still be able to use MMDA however you will come across many problems such as:
+If you do not have the Japanese Language Pack installed/enabled, then you will still be able to use MMDAgent, however, you will come across many problems such as:

 - Retarted Skin error:

       To fix this, use a computer with the Japanese Language Pack installed...